Careers Guidance

 In Year 9 have a conversation with a member of staff before they choose their GCSE pathways.

-In Year 11 have an impartial and independent session with our careers’ advisor.
+In Year 10/11 have an impartial and independent session with our career development professional to discuss their future.

-In Sixth Form have access to guidance whenever they need it.
+In Sixth Form have access to careers guidance whenever they need it.

-All pupils are familiar with technology and how that can provide personal guidance.
+All pupils will become familiar with digital technology and how it can support personal guidance.